gadde5300/gadde5300/README.md

 ⚓ I am Currently working at [John Snow Labs](https://www.johnsnowlabs.com/) as a Data Scientist

-📍 I live in India.
+📍 I live in the United States Of America.

 💙 I love to read and interact with people!
 (So much that even Covid-19 did not stop me from connecting with people : )